gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/anime.md

     icon: "🎬"
     category: "Records"

-  - title: "One Piece: The Manga That Never Ends"
+  - title: "One Piece: The Anime That Never Ends"
     description: "With over 1,100 chapters and 500 million copies sold, One Piece holds the Guinness World Record as the best-selling manga series by a single author.
 Creator Eiichiro Oda has been writing it for over 25 years!"
     icon: "📚"
     category: "Records"